Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • Statements that show your core expenditure, broken down by category and by UK and non-UK spending.

-• You’ll need to calculate if your programme has made a profit or a loss and determine whether your HTTR claim should be surrendered as a loss for a cash repayment or used to reduce your tax bill.
+• You’ll need to calculate if your programme has made a profit or a loss and determine whether your HETTR claim should be surrendered as a loss for a cash repayment or used to reduce your tax bill.

-New Audio-Visual Expenditure Credits (AVEC)
+New Audio-Visual Expenditure Credit (AVEC)

 • 39% of qualifying expenditure for children’s TV programmes, animated films and animated TV programmes

-• 34% on all other films and TV programmes.
+• 34% on all other films and TV programmes

 Our results